 - Trash Pollution: As trash enters aquatic environments from diffuse sources, SCCWRP is exploring how to track its spread in aquatic systems, how it to methodically assess ecosystem impacts, and how to comprehensively evaluate the effectiveness of various management interventions intended to reduce trash loading.
 Learn more »

-- Stormwater and Urban Runoff: With an ever-present need to improve the quality of land-based runoff being discharged into watersheds and the coastal zone, SCCWRP is working to better understand the fate and transport of waterborne contaminants, where the contamination is coming from, and how to optimize the design and placement of various stormwater best management practices (BMPs).
+- Runoff Water Quality: With an ever-present need to improve the quality of land-based runoff being discharged into watersheds and the coastal zone, SCCWRP is working to better understand the fate and transport of waterborne contaminants, where the contamination is coming from, and how to optimize the design and placement of various stormwater best management practices (BMPs).
 Learn more »